anishgaur/RHCSA-Notes-2024/RHCSA - Commands.md

 - `scp user@remote_server:/path/to/remote/file path/to/local/destination`: This command

 ## Docker/Podman Commands
+RHEL 9 uses podman to manage containers instead of docker.
+Due to its nature, these commands are interchangeable with podman.
+Installing docker on RHEL 9 takes a few extra steps.
+Given these commands will work for both podman and docker I would suggest sticking to podman.
+Substitute docker for podman in the following commands in RHEL9.

 - `docker pull imagename`: Allows for docker to pull an image from the registery.
 - `docker images`: Lists available container images to run locally.
 - `docker run`: Execution command for docker.